MTG/essentia/doc/sphinxdoc/coding_guidelines.rst

   file that do 2 different things, then commit it in 2 parts
 * use explicit and useful and descriptive messages.
 That doesn't prevent you from being humorous in them, but messages such as "bsdjfh" are *not* allowed.
-* if you fix a bug, start the commit message with 'fix #123:'
-* if you do an optimization, start the commit message with 'optim:'

 Coding Guidelines
 =================